X.509

 pki.schema.x509.pemDecode(text, label?) -> Buffer

-Extract the DER bytes from a PEM block.
-With label given (e.g. "CERTIFICATE") the block type must match; without it, the first block is taken.
+Extract the DER bytes from a PEM block (default label CERTIFICATE, the RFC 7468 sec.
+5 armor -- the canonical-label default every sibling format applies).
+Pass a label to enforce a different block type, or an explicit null to take the first block of any type.
 Throws PemError on a missing / mismatched envelope or a non-base64 body.

 Example